 - Charles Sturt University, Australia

 - Victorian Department of Sustainability and Environment through its Arthur Rylah Institute.

-Find more information about the Cluster in a RipRap article [external link] from April 2013.
+Find more information about the Cluster in a RipRap article from April 2013 [PDF 148KB, external link].

 Read more about Water for a Healthy Country Flagship.